 Hello everyone!
 I just wanted to write a quick note saying that all articles that have appeared in American Bee Journal have been updated to contain the article text & figures instead of short excerpts.
 The article on Hives for Humanity will be appearing in the October issue, at which time I’ll make that full text available too.
 Enjoy!

 Neonicotinoid pesticides (neonics, for short) have been a hot topic in popular media and scientific research alike.
-As Randy Oliver highlighted in the July issue of American Bee Journal, the number of scientific publications including “neonicotinoid” as a keyword has increased exponentially over the last decade.
-Last June, two high profile research articles were published simultaneously in the prestigious journal Science – one by Nadia Tsvetkov (who is in Amro Zayed’s lab in Ontario), and one by Ben Woodcock in the UK.
-They used two different methods to assess effects of neonics in field-realistic scenarios and both, unsurprisingly, reported predominantly negative effects.
-These investigations lay to rest the general criticism that neonic research uses unreasonably high pesticide doses, but they still don’t answer what is, in my opinion, the most critical question of all: Is there a better alternative?
-These publications do, however, provide valuable information on neonic toxicity in a large-scale, realistic setting.
+Last June, two high profile research articles were published simultaneously in the prestigious journal Science – one by Nadia Tsvetkov and one by Ben Woodcock – which used complimentary methods to assess effects of neonics in large-scale field trials.
+These are informative studies, but they still don’t answer what is, in my opinion, the most critical question of all: Is there a better alternative?
+Continue reading “Neonics: The answered and unanswered questions”